apache/gravitino/docs/hive-catalog-with-s3.md

 The following sections will guide you through the necessary steps to configure the Hive catalog to utilize S3 as a storage backend, including configuration details and examples for creating databases and tables.

-## Hive cluster configuration
+## Hive metastore configuration
-To use the Hive catalog with S3, you must configure your Hive cluster to recognize S3 as a storage backend.
+To use the Hive catalog with S3, you must configure your Hive metastore to recognize S3 as a storage backend.
 The following example illustrates the required changes in the `hive-site.xml` configuration file:

 ### Example Configuration Changes
 Below are the essential properties to add or modify in the `hive-site.xml` file to support S3:

 ```xml

 <property>
   <name>fs.s3a.access.key</name>
   <value>S3_ACCESS_KEY_ID</value>